TudbuT/coc-cord/README.md

-# coc-cord
+# coc-cord-reborn

-An extension of coc to get Discord Rich Presence integration with NeoVim
+An actively maintained for of a coc extension to get Discord Rich Presence integration with NeoVim.

+## "Why another fork? coc-discord-rpc exists!"

+Because coc-discord-rpc is not actively maintained and has become buggy.

 ## Installation